Willtl/semantic-segmentation-drone/README.md

 - Applied strategies like blurring to remove noise from the segmentation mask.

 ## Future Improvements
-- Train for longer durations to observe potential performance improvements (only trained for 10 epochs +- 30min.).
+- Train for longer durations to observe potential performance improvements.
 - Experiment with different model architectures, augmentations, and datasets for validation.
 - Refactor code for better readability and reusability.